 ‘Tactical move’: China's WTO gambit over US tariffs more about optics than outcomes

-By holding off on retaliatory tariffs, Beijing is playing the long game as Trump 2.0 reshapes global trade, say analysts.
+Beijing issued retaliatory tariffs on Tuesday (Feb 4) while confirming that a lawsuit against the United States has been filed with the World Trade Organization (WTO).

-SINGAPORE: Rather than retaliatory duties, China is firing back at newly-imposed US trade tariffs by vowing to take the case to the World Trade Organization (WTO) - a move aimed at portraying the country as championing global rules, in contrast to an America led by Donald Trump, say analysts.
+SINGAPORE: Beijing is firing back with retaliatory duties against newly-imposed US trade tariffs, on top of filing a lawsuit with the World Trade Organization (WTO) - a move aimed at portraying the country as championing global rules, in contrast to an America led by Donald Trump, say analysts.

 That’s even though Beijing is clear-eyed that meaningful results are not expected from the WTO, due to its dispute settlement mechanism remaining effectively paralysed over the past five years.

-Over the weekend, Trump ordered 10 per cent tariffs on goods from China, due to take effect on Tuesday (Feb 4).
+Over the weekend, Trump ordered 10 per cent tariffs on goods from China.
+Minutes after they took effect on Tuesday (Feb 4), Beijing announced retaliatory 10-15 per cent levies on a range of US products, including American coal and liquified natural gas.
+They take effect on Feb 10.

-Holding off on tit-for-tat tariffs underscores Beijing’s intent to avoid a direct escalation of Sino-US relations amid economic pressures at home, observers further note.
+Observers suggest China changed tack after seeing how Canada and Mexico - the other two countries Trump threatened with tariffs - managed to stave off US duties for a month.

-They add that it’s also a calculated action by China to buy time for a possible deal with Washington, while also assessing how matters play out with Canada and Mexico - the other two countries Trump has threatened with tariffs.
+“I suspect they thought they would get the opportunity to do some deal-making that would delay the Trump tariffs, as did Mexico and Canada,” Dexter Tiff Roberts, a non-resident senior fellow at the US think tank Atlantic Council’s Global China Hub, told CNA.

 “Retaliatory measures are not limited to China imposing counter-tariffs … the situation can escalate very quickly given how strongly China can retaliate,” said Steven Okun, CEO of the public affairs consultancy firm APAC Advisors.